PSI-Rockin/DobieStation/README.md

 -s (optional) - Skip the BIOS boot animation when starting DobieStation with an ISO/ELF loaded.
 ```

-For now, the `-s` flag is needed for a successful boot to occur, so use it when testing.

 The key bindings are as follows:

 | Keyboard         | DualShock 2 |